alexsam29/MyCheckUp/TechnologyDescription.md

 CSS technology will be responsible for the representation of the data.
 Ie the colors, fonts, specifications of specific layouts and background stuff.

 ### Developing Tools
-> This web Application will be developed using Visual Studio Code.
-We will use Postman to test our custom web API requests.
-We will also use GitHub to share and distribute our code before we release our application.
+> To collaborate on the project, share and distribute the code, our team will use GitHub.
+We will use *Visual Studio Code* text editor and its extensions to develop the application.
+In order to test our Web API's functionality, we will use Postman to send HTTP requests and check responses.